 Mercury vapor bulbs serve more than one purpose for your water dragon but are only for very large enclosures.
 They emit both UVA and UVB rays and they also provide heat for your enclosure.
 This allows you to use only one bulb to provide both heat and the important UVA/UVB rays in place of the usual two.

 These bulbs last a great deal longer than fluorescent bulbs and heat bulbs and there is some discussion in the reptile community that mercury vapor bulbs can be dangerous to reptiles because of the intensity of the UV rays produced by these bulbs.
-Despite the worries, a number of reptile owners have never had a problem.
+Despite the worries, several reptile owners have never had a problem.
 If you do decide to go with a mercury vapor bulb, be sure to provide plenty of shade opportunities in the enclosure, use a ceramic socket for the bulb, and keep a minimum distance of 12 to 24 inches between your reptile and the bulb for safety reasons.

 Compact Fluorescent Bulbs

 These bulbs do all the same things as the regular fluorescent bulbs but they fit in an incandescent fixture.
 They also use less energy than a fluorescent bulb and should last longer but some research shows the UV is much too high for reptiles and they don't last as long as they should.
 They are also only good for small enclosures since they concentrate their light in one small area instead of several feet like a traditional fluorescent tube light does.

 By offering appropriate heat and UVB lighting to your pet water dragon you can avoid a plethora of problems (and several visits to your exotics vet).